zzzprojects/docs/entityframework.net/pages/thirdpartylibraries/libraries/ef-plus.md

 ## Batch Operations

-Batch Operations method allow performing **UPDATE** or **DELETE** operation directly in the database using a LINQ Query without loading entities in the context.
+Batch Operations methods allow performing **UPDATE** or **DELETE** operations directly in the database using a LINQ Query without loading entities in the context.

 Everything is executed on the database side to let you get the best performance available.